 Still, come October, those Mets were not expected to trouble the Oakland A’s, a dynasty at its peak.
 But what a series I watched from my new home in Boston during the fall of 1973, surrounded by people who could not have cared less.
 The Mets went down valiantly, in 7 games, after having led the series 3-2.
 Lefthander Kenny Holtzman didn’t just win the finale; he got the big hit off opposing starter Jon Matlack to turn the tide.
 Bert Campaneris hit a home run to seal it.
 I was mighty disappointed.

-The ’73 Series would prove the end of contention for this generation of Mets; the club would fall into disarray before regrouping in time to put a stake through my heart in October 1986.
-Gene Michael would retire in 1975 (right before the Yankees got good again), manage the Cubs, and eventually serve in the thankless role of Yankees GM under George Steinbrenner.
+The ’73 Series would prove the end of serious contention for this generation of Mets; the club would fall into disarray before regrouping in time to put a stake through my heart in October 1986.
+Gene Michael, for whom Baltimore’s Mark Belanger would be a pretty good comp, would retire in 1975 — right before the Yankees got good again.
+He managed the Cubs and eventually served in the thankless role of Yankees GM under George Steinbrenner.
 Stick would hold his nose long enough to build the great Yankee teams of the late 1990s.

 And now he is gone, another withered petal on my fading flower of youth…